izagawd/stable_gen_map/README.md

 Use `stable_gen_map`  when:

 - You want to **insert using only a shared reference** (`&self`), not `&mut self`.
+- You want to use patterns that do not rely heavily on ECS
 - You need to **hold on to `&T` from the map while also inserting new elements** into the same map.
 - You like **generational keys**.
 - You’re in a **single-threaded** or **scoped-thread** world.